top of page

 Lieutenant Jim Fraser was, in turns, eager and terrified.
 His Baker Company led the American offensive to liberate Charleston, but would his wife, Florrie, and their twin girls trapped behind German lines survive the coming battle?

-Wolves at the Gate is an alternative history thriller from Bart Stark imagining another Second World War.
-Due to a twist of history during his youth, Adolf Hitler turns west and out to sea against England and America in alliance with fascist Japan and Italy.
-After the British Empire falls, the Axis turn on an outnumbered and unprepared United States.
-Instead of being waged in a far-off land, total war rages across the Hawaiian Islands and South Carolina, down our streets and into the homes of our families.
+Due to a twist of history during his youth, Adolf Hitler turns west and out to sea against England and the United States in alliance with fascist Japan and Italy.
+After the British Empire falls, the Axis turn on an outnumbered and unprepared America.
+Instead of being waged in far-away lands, total war rages across the Hawaiian Islands and South Carolina, down our streets and into the homes of our families.

 Reviews